techidaily/site-win11-tips/source/_posts/resetting-steam-symbols-on-pc.md

 If rebuilding the icon cache doesn't work, try the next fix.

  The AppData folder in Windows is often hidden, so you should unhide the files before deleting the IconCache file.
-Those unfamiliar with the process will find our[guide to on how to show hidden files and folders on Windows](https://www.makeuseof.com/windows-11-show-hidden-files-folders/) helpful.
+Those unfamiliar with the process will find our [guide to on how to show hidden files and folders on Windows](https://www.makeuseof.com/windows-11-show-hidden-files-folders/) helpful.

 ## 4\.
 Restore the Icons Manually